Water Heater Replacement 101

 If you don’t recognize the signs that it needs to be replaced, you could be dealing with significant water damage.
 These signs indicate that your water heater is nearing the end of its life:

 It’s important to remember that water heaters go through more wear and tear than many other appliances because they are in constant use, heating the water in the tank continuously.
 As such, water heaters only last about 8 to 10 years before needing to be replaced.
 The date your water heater was manufactured is listed among the information on the equipment, and you can safely assume that the heater was installed within a couple of months after manufacture.

-If the date on your water heater is eight or more years in the past, start closely monitoring the equipment for problems.
+If the date on your water heater is eight or more years past, start closely monitoring the equipment for problems.
 You may also consider proactively replacing your water heater when it reaches the end of its predicted lifespan to avoid major problems.
 If you push a water heater too far, the tank can burst, causing a lot of damage that could have been prevented by replacing the system.